 It was her love of birds, she explained, which ignited her passion for conservation.
 When she and her husband, Robert, lived in New York City, he focused on magazine publishing while Adele worked as a secretary to ecologist, Frank Egler.
 Adele helped the noted scientist write statements advocating improved protection of utility owned successional habitats, a viewpoint considered controversial at the time.

 In 1940, Adele and Robert moved to southeastern Connecticut.
 There she befriended local conservationists, including some Conservancy founders.
 Hoping to inspire others, Adele wrote many nature articles.
 She also volunteered and helped found a local nature center which teaches educational programs and creates nature trails and habitats for all to enjoy.
-All the while she has remained informed about conservation issues; reading from many sources including the New York Times and travel writer Paul Theroux.
+All the while she remained informed about conservation issues; reading from many sources including the New York Times and travel writer Paul Theroux.

 Although the quiet activist has donated to dozens of groups, she chose The Nature Conservancy for her most personal gift, her home.
 She told The Day that she expects the Conservancy will sell the property, which is protected from development, to help fund its work of protecting critical habitats.
 She advised conservation-minded people to make their own estate choices rather than leave the decisions to their heirs.